 A flexible work policy boosts employee productivity and morale.
 It improves employee retention as well.
 Additionally, it can help fix any attendance issues as well.

-Often, employees may take time off because they have some additional chores at home or care for a loved one.
-Such employees would reap the benefits of a liberal work from home policy.
+Employees may often take time off because they have additional chores at home or care for a loved one.
+Such employees would reap the benefits of a liberal work-from-home policy.

 6) Make Sure You Are Not Faking The Root Cause.

-Many fake excuses to get out of the work follow a pattern.
+Many fake excuses to get out of work follow a pattern.
 For instance, sometimes you may take Mondays or Fridays off.
 Other people may be unavailable every Wednesday.
-When employees take time off for a non-valid reason, there may be a common behavior in their absences.
+When employees take time off for a non-valid reason, there may be a typical behavior in their absences.

 If you have a legit reason, it is often best to inform your manager that you will be unavailable on certain days of the week or coming in late on a particular day every week.
-In fact, you can work on an alternate schedule with your employer that can accommodate your requirements as well.
+In fact, you can work on an alternate schedule with your employer that can also accommodate your requirements.

 7) Look For PTO In A Firm (Paid Time Offs).

 Not providing sufficient PTO is one to solve the problem of employee absenteeism.
-As an employee, you must look for firms that provide adequate time for families, friends, and hobbies.
+Employees must look for firms that provide adequate time for families, friends, and hobbies.

-Having a good PTO policy can be a major factor in attracting talent for a firm.
+A good PTO policy can be a major factor in attracting talent for a firm.
 It will also increase employee productivity and employee engagement.
-Most companies have a couple of weeks of PTO, which may not be enough for emergencies.
+Most companies have a few weeks of PTO, which may not be enough for emergencies.

 8) Disciplinary Action